 - you use oil-based products, such as baby lotion, bath oils, moisturiser or some vaginal medicines (for example, pessaries) with a latex cap – these can damage the latex

-If any of these things happen, or you have had sex without contraception, you may need to take emergency contraception.
+If any of these things happen, or you have had sex without contraception, you may need emergency contraception.

 Advantages and disadvantages of the cap